Tontonjo/casaos/README.md

 You can watch a demonstration [Here!](https://www.youtube.com/watch?v=mWpu7n1m0dY)

 ## Access:
-Once installed, you can access casa os on the following link:
+Once installed, you can access casa os using the hostname of your host: if it's "casaos" ->
 - casaos        http://casaos

 ## Default passwords: